 Around the world, drivers will spend up to 320 hours per year in their automobile traveling to and from work.
 To better enhance this time, making it more enjoyable and safe, new materials and stitching techniques are being employed.

-The early 1800s were dedicated to perfecting the engine, from steam power to internal combustion to gasoline.
-In the 1900s, seat belts and airbags become new safety car options, and the steering wheel was introduced.
-Today, the automotive industry is progressing at lightning speed, focusing on both the interior and exterior.
+The early 1800’s was dedicated to perfecting the engine, going from steam power to internal combustion to gasoline.
+In the 1900’s seat belts and airbags become new safety car options and the steering wheel was introduced.
+Today, the automotive industry is progressing at lightning speed with focus on both the interior and exterior.

-With over 50% of an automobile being made of textiles, the interior is aesthetically significant to consumers.
-From the material used to construct the seats to the sewing threads meant to bind them together, colors complement each other and enhance an automotive’s beauty.
+With over 50% of an automobile being made of textiles, the interior is aesthetically very important to consumers.
+From the material used to construct the seats to the sewing threads meant to bind them together, colours are intended to complement each other and enhance an automotive’s beauty.

 With these attributes in mind, customers are zeroing in on the use of technology and advanced materials, from 'smart' electronics in the interior to the replacement of metal with new materials for the exterior.

-Remember, when interacting with the comfort systems of the car involved manual dials or push buttons?
-Now imagine this interaction being completely hands-free.
-With the swipe of your hand over certain areas, you could adjust the heating and cooling system, and seats could monitor your body temperature, making it completely comfortable just for you.
+Remember when interacting with the comfort systems of the car involved manual dials or push buttons?
+Now imagine this interaction being completely hands free.
+With the swipe of your hand over certain areas, you could be able to adjust the heating and cooling system and seats could monitor your body temperature making it completely comfortable just for you.

-Consider a concept from Erik Stensrud, former student at The Art Center College of Design in Pasadena, CA. Stensrud’s concept used traditional materials to alter the use of digital or manual functions by creating a touch-sensitive, directional baseball-style stitching on areas of the car previously controlled by knobs or buttons steering wheel or console.
-These stitches, made with a new carbon fiber material engineered thread, work in conjunction with knobs and are connected to the vehicle’s head-up display.
-The stitches could eliminate many interior switches and buttons, allowing designers to create a more streamlined, elegant-looking interior for the future.
+Consider a concept from Erik Stensrud, former student at The Art Center College of Design in Pasadena, CA. Stensrud’s concept used traditional materials to alter the use of digital or manual functions by creating a touch-sensitive, directional baseball-style stitching on areas of the car previously controlled by knobs or buttons, such as the steering wheel or console.
+These stitches, made with a new carbon fibre material engineered thread, work in conjunction with knobs and are connected to the vehicle’s head-up display.
+The stitches could eliminate many interior switches and buttons, allowing designers the ability to create a more streamlined, elegant looking interior for the future.

-Materials and technologies used in racing cars such as Formula One are quickly evolving to mainstream automotive manufacturing due to the want for high-speed, low-weight, and crash-resistance materials.
-To meet this, components traditionally manufactured with aluminum and other metals are now being replaced with more lightweight composites, provide high strength, and meet the safety requirements of today’s consumers.
+Materials and technologies used in racing cars such as Formula One are quickly evolving to mainstream automotive manufacturing due to the want for high-speed, low-weight and crash-resistance materials.
+To meet this, components traditionally manufactured with aluminum and other metals are now being replaced with composites, which are more lightweight, provide high strength and meet the safety requirements of today’s consumers.